-Professional Practices for Artists: An Essential Guide to Impacting your Art Career
+Professional Practices for Artists: An Essential Guide to Impacting Your Art Career

-In this essential guide, Frank Juarez, shares six important areas that guide an artist into a path of success.
+In this essential guide, Frank Juárez shares six important areas that guide an artist into a path of success.
 Each section illustrates examples of how they play a role inside and outside of the studio.
 With over a decade of experience in business, arts management, education, and facilitating professional practices for artists: business of art training workshops throughout Wisconsin, he writes this guide with you in mind.

-This perfect bound publication covers the following areas: Six Key Points to Effective Self-Promotion, The Importance of a Studio Visit, Understanding Your Art Market, Strategic Planning, Living in the Digital Age, and Assessment.
+This perfect bound publication covers the following areas: Six Key Points for Effective Self-Promotion, The Importance of a Studio Visit, Understanding Your Art Market, Strategic Planning, Living in the Digital Age, and Assessment.
 This essential guide comes with a workbook (PDF), which will be emailed with each purchase.

 Limited Quantity